Preserving biodiversity with adaptive actions

 Value innovation

-Monitoring biodiversity with two sets of selected indicators
+Monitoring biodiversity with three sets of selected indicators

-Our biodiversity action programmes are based on adaptive biodiversity management, which means that we measure our performance and adapt our actions to benefit biodiversity according to the needs of each environment.
-Our science-based indicators monitor both the state of forest biodiversity as well as the impacts of our forestry operations in order to minimize our impact on nature and biodiversity.
+We base our biodiversity actions on adaptive biodiversity management, which means that we measure our performance and adapt our actions accordingly.
+Our science-based indicators in Northern forests monitor both the conditions for forest biodiversity as well as the impacts of our forestry operations in order to minimize our impact on nature.
+The biodiversity indicators for plantations, on the other hand, monitor development of biodiversity in tree plantations in Brazil and Uruguay.

 Quick links